paulmuschiol/udacity-az-devops-3/README.md

 Logs get stored in a pipeline artifact that can be downloaded.
 Please be aware that it is unlikely that all tests pass as the API is highly unstable and often return just a 429 error. ![alt text ](img/postman_artifact.png)

 #### Performance Testing
+For performance testing two jmeter test suites are executed.
+The endurance test suite puts consistent load on the app and the performance test suite spikes by sending lot of request same time.
+The test suites have parameters that can be passed by command line (e.g. `JnumberOfThreads`).

 #### UI Testing Selenium